We’ve learned a lot of lessons – But it’s still not enough.

 How is this possible, considering all that has been done to prevent these horrific attacks?
 How do they continue to get on our school campuses?

 The challenge is that these “gunmen” are most often the people we know, love and trust.
 They too are students, and therefore they easily walk among us, because they belong there.
 This is the lesson that is the hardest for us to learn, the hardest for us to accept.

 The vestibules that we have built, do not keep them out.
-The camera’s do not prevent the shootings, 1 even 2 resource officers cannot immediately protect a school with hundreds or thousands of students.
+The cameras do not prevent the shootings, one or even two resource officers cannot immediately protect a school with hundreds or thousands of students.
 These security measures help, but they cannot protect our children once the active shooter is on the campus and they begin shooting.

 We’ve learned since Columbine that waiting 45 minutes for SWAT to arrive will not save lives, but that taking action by either running, hiding or fighting, can and will save lives.
 We know that when students are able to hide safely and out of harms way, it provides the extra time needed for law enforcement to arrive, to apprehend the suspects and to secure the campus.

 Therefore, we need the strongest last-line of defense to protect our classrooms and to protect the people in the building.
 We must ensure that if and when our students and teachers need to hide, they have the ability to quickly barricade a door to keep the active shooter out.
 This process must be simple, fast and effective.
 At the same time, an automatic alert needs to be sent to both the administration team and the law enforcement team, alerting them to the fact that a classroom has been placed into lock down and alerting them for the need for help.